Sabina Shoal: Incidents

 In 1995, soon after occupying Mischief Reef, China (PRC) installed three buoys near Sabina Shoal.
 They were confiscated by the Philippines.

 On April 27, 2021, during a joint maritime patrol operations of the Philippine Coast Guard (PCG) and Bureau of Fisheries and Aquatic Resources (BFAR) in the area, seven Chinese maritime militia vessels were spotted anchored at the atoll.
 After several challenges from of the PCG, the militia vessels left the area.

 Alleging reclamation activities by China, the PCG stationed the at Sabina Shoal in April 2024.
-China responded by deploying its 12,000-ton 165-meter Coast Guard ship which is nicknamed "The Monster" because of its size.
+China responded by deploying its 12,000 t, 165 m Coast Guard ship which is nicknamed "The Monster" because of its size.

 On the Independence Day of the Philippines in 2024, Rear Admiral Armando Balilo of the PCG, aboard BRP Teresa Magbanua in that part of the South China Sea called by the Philippines the West Philippine Sea, held a flag-raising ceremony claiming Sabina Shoal for the Philippines.
 China responded with a vow to take "strong measures" against the Philippines.

 Up to 71 Coast Guard ships and other vessels from China were seen at Sabina Shoal from August 27 to September 2, 2024.

 Ramming incidents

 On August 19, 2024, Philippine Coast Guard vessels BRP Cape Engaño along with the BRP Bagacay suffered damage after being rammed by China Coast Guard (CCG) ships off Sabina Shoal.
-Bagacay suffered a 3-foot hole above the waterline.
-A 60 Minutes crew with journalist Cecilia Vega were on board the Cape Engaño when it was surrounded by 14 Chinese Coast Guard and Maritime Militia ships and rammed at 4am by a CCG vessel.
-The ramming tore a 3 1/2 foot hole above the waterline on the Cape Engaño.
+Bagacay suffered a 3 ft hole above the waterline.
+A 60 Minutes crew with journalist Cecilia Vega were on board the Cape Engaño when it was surrounded by 14 Chinese Coast Guard and Maritime Militia ships and rammed at 4 am by a CCG vessel.
+The ramming tore a 3+1/2 ft hole above the waterline on the Cape Engaño.